FaserF/hassio-addons/freenom-dns-updater/README.md

 homeassistant installation.

 **Note**: _it has to be somewhere in the `/share/` folder!
-Other folders are not visible to this addon._
+Other folders are not visible to this add-on._

 ### Option: `update_time_in_seconds`